explysm/fm-revenge-manager/README.md

 # Example for viewport 256 and scale 0.7 -> translate = 38.4
 ```

-If you see a missing space in the name (e.g., `ShiggyManager`), search for usages of `@string/shiggy` — that key intentionally contains the compact brand name.
+If you see a missing space in the name (e.g., `FireManager`), search for usages of `@string/fire` — that key intentionally contains the compact brand name.
 Prefer `@string/app_name` for UI labels that expect "Shiggy Manager".

 ---